MadLlama25/Fastmail-AI-Summarizer/README.md

 ## Overview

 A cross-browser extension that connects to your Fastmail account using JMAP API tokens, fetches your recent emails, and summarizes them using Claude AI.
-Built with a **Monorepo with Shared Core** architecture for maximum code reuse and maintainability across Chrome and Firefox.
+Built with a **dual extension** architecture with separate but functionally identical Chrome and Firefox implementations.

 ## Features